utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I’m currently studying computer science at UCLA and am broadly interested in security (and anything that can possibly relate to it, like hardware security).
+My name's Tai-Yu Chen and I’m a computer science major at UCLA.
+I'm broadly interested in security (and anything that can possibly relate to it, like hardware security).
 I’m CompTIA Security+ and CCNA-certified.
 In my off-time I enjoy reading and rock climbing.